apecloud/kubeblocks/docs/user_docs/installation/install-kubeblocks.md

 3. Install KubeBlocks with control plane and data plane tolerations.

     ```bash
-    kbcli kubeblocks install --create-namespace  --namespace <name> --set-json 'tolerations=[ { "key": "control-plane-taint", "operator": "Equal", "effect": "NoSchedule", "value": "true" } ]' --set-json 'dataPlane.tolerations=[{ "key": "data-plane-taint", "operator": "Equal", "effect": "NoSchedule", "value": "true" } ]'
+    kbcli kubeblocks install --set-json 'tolerations=[ { "key": "control-plane-taint", "operator": "Equal", "effect": "NoSchedule", "value": "true" } ]' --set-json 'dataPlane.tolerations=[{ "key": "data-plane-taint", "operator": "Equal", "effect": "NoSchedule", "value": "true" } ]'
     ```

 :::note

-When executing the `kbcli kubeblocks install` command, the `preflight` checks run automatically to check the environment.
-If the current cluster meets the installation requirements, the installation continues.
-If it does not, the current process is terminated, and an error message is displayed.
-To skip the `preflight` checks, you can add the `--force` flag after the `kbcli kubeblocks install` command.
+When executing the `kbcli kubeblocks install` command, the `preflight` checks will automatically verify the environment.
+If the cluster satisfies the basic requirements, the installation process will proceed.
+Otherwise, the process will be terminated, and an error message will be displayed.
+To skip the `preflight` checks, add the `--force` flag after the `kbcli kubeblocks install` command.

 :::